vibe-d/vibe.d/README.md

 Switching between OpenSSL versions
 ----------------------------------

-By default, vibe.d is built against OpenSSL 1.0.x.
-On systems that use the newer 1.1.x branch, this can be overridden on the DUB command line using `--override-config vibe-d:tls/openssl-1.1`.
+By default, vibe.d is built against OpenSSL 1.1.x.
+On systems that use the older 1.0.x branch, this can be overridden on the DUB command line using `--override-config vibe-d:tls/openssl-1.0`.
 Alternatively, the same can be done using a sub configuration directive in the package recipe:

 SDL syntax:
 ```
 dependency "vibe-d:tls" version="~>0.8.2"
-subConfiguration "vibe-d:tls" "openssl-1.1"
+subConfiguration "vibe-d:tls" "openssl-1.0"
 ```

 JSON syntax: